-All iPhone 14 models can use Apple’s Emergency SOS via satellite service in countries in N. America and Europe.
-It allows users of the latest iOS handsets to exchange messages with emergency services while outside of cellular and Wi-Fi coverage.
+If you recently got a new iPhone 14 or iPhone 15 as a gift, it’s time to test one of its best abilities: Apple’s Emergency SOS via satellite service.
+This allows users of these iOS handsets to exchange messages with emergency services while outside of cellular and Wi-Fi coverage.

-Getting an iPhone 14 in contact with a satellite isn’t complicated.
+Getting a 2022 or 2023 iPhone in contact with a satellite isn’t complicated.
 But it’s something users should know before they need it.

 Here’s how the process goes.